larigens/getloadsnow/README.md

  - **Efficient Search**: Quickly filter and search for freights based on your specific criteria, allowing you to find the right loads with ease.
  - **Real-Time Updates**: Stay informed with real-time updates on available loads, ensuring you never miss out on any opportunities.
  - **Reliable Support**: Our dedicated support team is here to assist you with any questions or issues you may encounter.

+G Squared Funding and Get Loads Now are trademarks of G Squared Funding, LLC.

 ## Table of Contents